-- 1. Place a sandwich board in the grass area in the middle of the 2 entrances. - 2.
+- 1. Place a sandwich in the grass area in the middle of the 2 entrances. - 2.
 Place a sandwich board in the grass near the accessible parking directing voters to the right toward the voting entrance.

-Place an accessible directional sign on a 36inch cone and place next to the sandwich board.
+Place an accessible directional sign on a 36-inch cone and place next to the sandwich board.

-3. Place a sandwich board next to the dumpster, directing voters through the gate towards the voting entrance
+3. Place a sandwich board next to the dumpster directing voters through the gate towards the voting entrance

-Place an accessible directional sign on a 36inch cone and place next to the sandwich board.
+Place an accessible directional sign on a 36-inch cone and place next to the sandwich board.

-The gate should remain open during voting hours.
-Notify facility personnel is it is not open.
+The gate should be open and remain open during voting hours, notify facility personnel if it is not.
 You may use 36-inch cones to keep the gate open.